inishchith/chaoss-microtasks/microtask-3/readme.md

 #### `metadata()`:

 - This method is used to add metadata about when the information was retrieved, category and id.
-- The method is executed on every `fetch()` method call inorder to have a log of when the item was last updated.
+- The method is executed on every `fetch()` method call in order to have a log of when the item was last updated.
 - The method leverages on three other methods which are specific for the backends :
   - `metadata_id()` : extracts identifier from an item
   - `metadata_updated_on()` : extracts the last updated datetime of the item and converts it into a UNIX timestamp format.
   - `metadata_category()` : extracts the category of the item.
-- **Note:** for some of the backends this method is overriden
+- **Note:** for some of the backends this method is overridden

 #### `has_resuming()`: